MSc in Psychotherapy - man talking to woman

 The MSc in Psychotherapy is a four-year part-time professional training programme at Level 9 NFQ (120 credits).
 Students may exit after two years with a Graduate Diploma in Psychotherapy (60 credits; although please note that the Graduate Diploma is not a qualification to practise psychotherapy).

-The MSc programme is designed to equip students to undertake therapeutic practice with individuals and couples.
+The MSc programme is designed to equip students to undertake therapeutic practice with individuals and relationships.
 The course is delivered in Dublin City University via block teaching (approximately three days per month) over the academic year September to May.

 Fees and Funding